-Saint Louis University’s orthopaedics residency is a six-year, fully accredited training program consisting of five years of clinical instruction and one year of research that provides training in all areas of adult and pediatric orthopaedics.
+Saint Louis University’s orthopaedics residency is a five-year, fully accredited training program consisting of five years of clinical instruction that provides training in all areas of adult and pediatric orthopaedics.

-There are 30 residents in the program, five at each PGY year and five in the research year, which is positioned between the PGY-1 and PGY-2 years.
-The PGY-1 year is an orthopaedic year which meets all current Accreditation Council for Graduate Medical Education (ACGME) and The American Board of Orthopaedic Surgery (ABOS) requirements, providing an excellent background in general surgery and the surgery subspecialties.
+There are 27 residents in the program.
+Five incoming PGY-1 residents are accepted each year.
+The PGY-1 year is an orthopaedic year that meets all current requirements from the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Orthopaedic Surgery (ABOS), providing an excellent background in general surgery and the surgery subspecialties.

 Residents have dedicated research time during their residencies.
 They have ample opportunities to perform research with both the clinical faculty as well as the biomechanical and basic science faculty in their labs.
 The department has both a dedicated research statistician and a research coordinator.
 Residents travel each year to present their research at regional and national meetings.